Skip to main content

 Zendesk: Help Desk Software

-Top Document Management Tool: Google Drive
+6) Top Document Management Tool: Google Drive

 Google Drive

 Additionally, the fast upload and download speeds are pretty reliable.
-The users get 15 GB of storage, which is quite a lot if you are only indulging in document sharing, but if your files are of massive sizes, you will likely exhaust the 15 GB in no time, and you would have to go to the paid version.
+The users get 15 GB of storage, which is quite a lot if you only indulge in document sharing, but if your files are of massive sizes, you will likely exhaust the 15 GB in no time, and you would have to go to the paid version.
 Finally, the drive can be used from any OS and requires a browser alone is enough to upload the files.

 Salesforce Sales Cloud: Customer Relationship Management tool